Wondering how to get a small business loan with bad credit? It’s not as challenging as you might think.

-Lenders will judge how much risk they could assume if they extend a loan agreement.
+Lenders will judge how much risk they assume if they extend a loan agreement.
 Based on that risk, lenders determine the maximum funding amount they’ll offer you as well as your interest rate and repayment terms.

 Credit scoring company Fair Isaac Corporation, more commonly referred to as FICO, categorizes applicants into 5 tiers based on credit score:

 |> 800||Excellent||While lenders may deny an applicant for other reasons, those with “excellent” credit are rarely turned down.|

 |740 – 799||Very Good||With a credit score falling in this range, you’re more likely to be approved for a loan and may even have multiple options to compare.|

-|670 – 739||Good||“Good” credit gives you a solid chance of being approved, but you probably won’t have the luxury of weighing different options.|
+|670 – 739||Good||“Good” credit gives you a solid chance of being approved, but you might not have the luxury of weighing different options.|

 |580 – 669||Fair||Consumers with “fair” credit may experience difficulty getting approved and incur higher interest rates and other costs.|

-|< 580||Poor||Anyone applying for small business loans with a “poor” credit score is often rejected for various financing options, including unsecured business loans.
+|< 580||Poor||Anyone applying for small business loans with a “poor” credit score is often rejected for various financing options.|

-Best 'Bad Credit' Business Loans
+Best 'Bad Credit' Business Loan Types

 The Case for Short-Term Loans

-2. Accounts Receivable Financing
+Accounts Receivable Financing

 Accounts receivable financing companies typically pay as follows:

-You receive a business cash advance, which may be up to 90% of the total invoices you’d like to finance.
+- You receive a business cash advance, which may be up to 90% of the total invoices you’d like to finance.

-4. Merchant Cash Advance
+Merchant Cash Advance

 With this short-term bad credit business finance option, the creditworthiness of your business, while considered, is less of an approval factor.
 Instead, lending providers are more interested in seeing solid sales.

 Business Line of Credit

-A business line of credit is the most flexible funding solution.
-Like a credit card, borrowers are approved for a maximum amount, from which they can draw funds as they need.
+Borrowers are approved for a maximum amount from which they can draw funds as needed.
 Interest accrues only against the capital you’ve taken out.

-You repay the money weekly or monthly until your line of credit reaches maturity.
+You typically repay the money weekly or monthly until your line of credit reaches maturity.
 When you’ve repaid the initial amount, you’re often free to take out more.
-Although some options require collateral to secure them, it’s possible to obtain an unsecured line of credit with a bad credit score.
+Although some options require collateral to secure them, it’s possible to obtain an unsecured business line of credit with a bad credit score.
 Fast Capital 360’s lending partners, for example, will accept as low as a 560 credit score.

 Small Business Tip:

-While business lines of credit are a great way to secure business funding with bad credit, they don’t always help you build your score.
+While business lines of credit are a great way to secure small business funding with bad credit, they don’t always help you build your score.

 That’s because many lenders are hesitant to enter into a “second position” loan agreement.
-If you already have a business loan, your lender likely put a Uniform Commercial Code lien on your business.
+If you already have a business loan, your lender will likely put a Uniform Commercial Code lien on your business.

 This means that the first-position lender has the right to seize assets in the event of default, leaving less collateral (if any) for other lenders to recoup losses.

 Demonstrating that you keep enough money on hand to afford regular expenses goes a long way in helping you qualify for business financing, bad credit or not.

-Consistently meeting your minimum monthly payments on time is the most significant factor in your credit score.
+Consistently meeting your minimum payments on time is the most significant factor in your credit score.
 Even one missed payment can be a red flag when you apply to get small business loans with a poor credit score.